jefsamo/backdrop-backend/README.md

 ## Backdrop-backend

-This is my solution to [backdrop](https://backdrop.photo/) backend engineering role.
+This is my solution to [backdrop](https://backdrop.photo/) backend-challenge engineering role.

 # Clone the repository